khaveesh/DAA-DoubleHelix/README.md

 prefix sum at index *i* and prefix sum at previous point of intersection(which is initially 0)

-We have to prove that by using the following greedy algoritm we get the maximum sum.
+We have to prove that by using the following greedy algorithm we get the maximum sum.

 **Base Case:** We need to show that we get a maximum sum when we have